-In the last several months, proponents of parkour – the obstacle course discipline of French origin – have been involved in a fight both with external foes and within their own community.
-This fight could well shape the future of the sport.
+In the last several months, proponents of parkour, the obstacle course discipline of French origin, have been involved in a fight both with external foes and within their own community that might well shape the future of the sport.

-But the battle isn't merely about parkour.
+But this fight isn't merely about parkour.
 It's about who controls the new youth-centric sports that are the Olympics' future.
-It's about whether legacy sports federations, amid declining participation rates and popularity, can muscle their way to governing these new sports, even if the people who actually play them don't want that.
+It's about whether legacy sports federations, amidst declining participation rates and popularity, can muscle their way to governing these new sports, even if the people who actually play them don't want that.

 Parkour's fight, like many turf wars, is less an honest dispute than an invasion.
 In this case, it's between people who actually practice the discipline and the International Gymnastics Federation (FIG), which has enlisted the help of two of parkour's founders to help them take over the sport.

 If FIG's involvement sounds odd to you, you're not alone.
 Parkour is not gymnastics.
 The two sports have completely different histories, cultures, and purposes.
 Any overlap is superficial.
 Yet, this hasn't stopped FIG from going full speed ahead on subsuming parkour for its own gain.

 Leading the fight against this takeover is Eugene Minogue, president of Parkour UK, which is recognized by UK Sport as the the National Governing Body for Parkour the UK.
 Minogue has issued several open letters to FIG and officially petitioned the IOC in an effort to have FIG cease and desist what he calls its "encroachment and misappropriation" of parkour.